Lane Thomas Player Props: Nationals vs. Pirates

 Lane Thomas At The Plate

-- In 23 games played this season, he has not gone deep.
+- In 25 games played this year, he has not gone deep.

-- In six games this season (26.1%), Thomas has picked up an RBI, including two games with multiple runs batted in.
+- Thomas has driven in a run in seven games this season (28.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.